 10 am - 5 pm Tuesday - Saturday and 10 am - 4 pm on Sunday

 Opening View: Tuesday 19 March, 6 - 8 pm

-Recent graduates of the Plymouth College of Arts BA (Hons) 3D Design Craft course, these three artists specialise in ceramics and glass and show works inspired by the natural world with a consideration for man’s impact through global warming and marine pollution.
+Recent graduates of the Plymouth College of Arts BA (Hons) 3D Design Craft course, these artists specialise in ceramics and glass and show works inspired by the natural world with a consideration for man’s impact through global warming and marine pollution.
 They aim to raise funds to set up their own energy-efficient glassblowing and ceramics studio with space and equipment for artists to rent, and offering taught courses in glass, ceramics and engraving.